econia-labs/common/src/aptos-cli/README.md

 # > aptos 6.0.2
 ```

-## Building the image and pushing it to the `econialabs` Docker hub
+## Building the image and pushing it to the `econialabs` Docker Hub registry

 To build a Docker image with a specific version of the Aptos CLI, simply push
 the corresponding version tag to GitHub to trigger the GitHub workflow that